Cryptographic Specifications of CryptPeer

 5.3 Hardware License Management (EviEngine)

-CryptPeer integrates EviEngine technology from Freemindtronic for license management without a server or database.
-This component is not part of the encryption path for messages or files, but it is structural for the platform's sovereignty, anonymity, and autonomy model.
+CryptPeer may integrate EviEngine technology from Freemindtronic for license management without an external server or centralized database.
+This component is not part of the encryption path of application contents, but contributes to the model of sovereignty, operational autonomy, and offline operation.

 Main properties of the license model: